-4 Employment and unemployment data is available at: https://www.labor.maryland.gov/lmi/laus/lauscounties.shtml and https://www.labor.maryland.gov/lmi/laus/lauscounties.shtml and https://www.labor.maryland.gov/lmi/lauscounties.shtml and https://www.labor.maryland.gov/lmi/lauscounties.shtml and https://www.labor.maryla meetings, we are actively involved in strategizing ways to assist ex-offenders who are on the road to self-sufficiency.
+The Carroll AJC Workforce Centers provide comprehensive employment services to assist ex-offenders and those that who are close to release Through representation on the Re-entry Coordinating Council bi-monthly meetings, we are actively involved in strategizing ways to assist ex-offenders who are on the road to self-sufficiency.
 We work closely with the Carroll County Detention Center and the Drug Court Program; we have a dedicated staff member who provides pre-release outreach to educate inmates on labor market information and other resources offered at the American Job Centers.